Injury Prevention – Taking a proactive approach to reduce workplace injuries and improving health and wellness

 Onsite Injury Prevention and Physiotherapy

-If reducing premiums, keeping your workers healthy and taking a proactive approach to workplace safety are priorities for you in your organisation, then implementing an onsite early intervention injury prevention onsite and physiotherapy program is an investment that you may wish to consider.
+If reducing premiums, keeping your workers healthy and taking a proactive approach to workplace safety are priorities for you in your organisation, then implementing an onsite early intervention injury prevention and onsite physiotherapy program is an investment that you may wish to consider.

 Having a tailored injury prevention plan that addresses the musculoskeletal injury risks of your organisation can result in significant reductions in LTI’s, MTI’s, Workers Compensation Claims and their associated costs.
-For example, businesses operating in the logistics or manufacturing industries may benefit from having an onsite physiotherapist who can provide early intervention hands on treatment for niggles, aches and pains while also recommending programs and initiative such as functional conditioning programs, pre-shift warm ups, or tailored manual handling training to prevent future injuries from occurring.
+For example, businesses operating in the logistics or manufacturing industries may benefit from having an onsite physiotherapist who can provide early intervention hands on treatment for niggles, aches and pains while also recommending programs and initiative such as functional conditioning programs, functional movement screens, pre-shift warm ups, or tailored manual handling training to prevent future injuries from occurring.

 On the other hand, white collar organisations such as advertising or accounting firms would benefit from regular ergonomics assessments, as well as attending educational sessions delivered at lunch time to address larger health issues like the importance of exercise and stress management.